nerdyrodent/YourChoice/README.md

 It is a LARGE document and so works best with LLMs which have a LARGE context window (such as Nvidia Nemotron, 1M+ context).
 8B models (and things with less than 64K context) may struggle a little (read: lots).
 14B would be the suggested minimum in 2025.
 Gemma 3 27B is also OK.
 Larger models (Grok, Qwen-Max, Claude, DeepSeek) tend to be better.

 Want even **MORE** fun?
-Have two-framework enabled LLMs chat with each other 🧔👱‍♀️
+Have two-framework enabled LLMs chat with each other, or use Multi-Agent systems (such as Grok 4.20).
+The framework has collective dynamics 🧔👱‍♀️

 There are also some add-on "packs" in the packs directory.
 Most of them you can use those after you've pasted the main framework text for extra giggles.